 According to data from the National Weather Service, meteorological data for Koror shows that the average annual rainfall for the time period January 1976 through Dec 2006 is 3764 millimetres.
 The average monthly rainfall for this thirty year period is 316 millimetres.
 The greatest average monthly rainfall occurs between June and August, with the greatest monthly total occurring June of 1990 (858.5 mm) and July of 1991 (802.1 m).
 The lowest average monthly rainfall occurs between February and April; the lowest monthly totals for this time-period occurred in February 1983 (16 mm) and March 1998 (12.7 mm).
-Comparison of data from both islands, where available for the same time periods, indicates that the single is not a great difference in rainfall totals between Babeldaob and Koror (USGS 1984, complete monthly total rainfall data is available for a USGS rain gauge in Airai located near the dam on the Ngerikiil River from November 1978 through September 2002.
+Comparison of data from both islands, where available for the same time periods, indicates that there is not a great difference in rainfall totals between Babeldaob and Koror (USGS 1984).
+Incomplete monthly total rainfall data is available for a USGS rain gauge in Airai located near the dam on the Ngerikiil River from November 1978 through September 2002.
 The lowest annual rainfall average for this time period was in 1998 (2905.6 mm) and the highest annual rainfall average was 1991 (4423.7 mm).

-Figure 2: Monthly average rainfall in mm (1977-2006

-Data Courtesy: Palau National Weather Service
+Figure 2: Monthly average rainfall in mm (1977-2006).
+(Data Courtesy: Palau National Weather Service)

 Data from two major storm events - July/August 1981 and June 1990 was analyzed by the Natural Resources Conservation Services (NRCS) resource assessment in 2003.
 Analysis of the daily precipitation and discharge for these events indicates the volume of base flow or groundwater contribution of the tributaries, total runoff, and direct runoff or surface flow caused by excess rainfall of the storm event.
 The total precipitation for the July/August 1981 storm event was 50.42 centimetres over a 31-day period (July 24 to August 21).
 The discharge data for this period indicates that the average base flow is approximately 0.51 cubic metres per second.
-The total runoff, determined from subtracting base flow from total runoff, was 43.98 cubic metres per second per or 34.44 centimetres (68 percent of rainfall).
+The total runoff of this flood period, including base flow, was 58.76 cubic metres per second per day.
+The direct runoff, determined from subtracting base flow from total runoff, was 43.98 cubic metres per second per or 34.44 centimetres (68 percent of rainfall).
 The total precipitation for the June 1990 storm event was 42.39 centimetres.
 The discharge data for this event indicates that the average base flow of the Kmekumel tributary is 0.12 cubic metres per second.
 The storm event lasted for 15 days from June 23 through July 7.